 As a result of Nevada Sunrise and Albemarle signing the settlement agreement and a corresponding stipulation with the Nevada State Engineer (the "State Engineer"), the water rights under the Permit now enjoy the same good standing status as when they were first purchased by the Company in March 2016.
 Accordingly, hearings that were scheduled by the NDWR to review evidence on the validity of the Permit were cancelled.
-On August 9, 2019, the State of Nevada dismissed the forfeiture motion and on August

-28, 2019, issued a letter of non-use for the previous four years, which requires the Company to demonstrate beneficial use of the water right in the succeeding year.
-Nevada Sunrise is now free to use its water right for mining and milling activities in the Clayton Valley subject to the geographical conditions contained in the settlement agreement.
+On August 9, 2019, the State of Nevada dismissed the forfeiture motion and on August 28, 2019, issued a letter of non-use for the previous four years, which requires the Company to demonstrate beneficial use of the water right in the succeeding year.
+The ruling by the NDWR allowed Nevada Sunrise to use its water right for mining and milling activities in the Clayton Valley subject to the geographical conditions contained in the settlement agreement.

-In late August 2020, Nevada Sunrise filed an extension of time application for Permit 44411, which was approved by the NDWR, good to August 28, 2021.
+In late August 2020, Nevada Sunrise filed an extension of time application for the Permit, which was approved by the NDWR, good to August 28, 2021.